 The overall objectives are to equip students and interns with adequate knowledge of various wildlife management and conservation issues in Africa and to attain proficiency in field research methodologies.
 An emphasis will be placed on understanding the patterns and underlying processes of the human-wildlife interface and biodiversity of the Okavango Delta.
 Through field-based, experiential learning opportunities in the Okavango Delta & Kalahari Basin Ecosystems, the aim of the course is to train future conservationists in understanding and applying research in the field.

-Make your text books come alive as you traverse the length of the Okavango Delta World Heritage Site via boat, one of the most iconic wilderness areas on the planet rich with wildlife.
-Along the way encountering elephant, lion, buffalo, hippo, crocodile and more while wild camping on the islands.
-Transitioning from boat to land you will make your way around the edge of the Delta, gaining a different perspective of the wildlife and flora of the system.
-From here you will follow the waters as they flood down the Boteti river and disappear into the famous Kalahari basin.
-You will see how this precious life-source provides during the dry season, before making your way to the wet season wildlife ranges of the Makgadikgadi Pans National Park, where you will explore one of the largest salt pans in the world.
+Make your text books come alive as you traverse via boat and safari vehicle in the Okavango Delta World Heritage Site, one of the most iconic wilderness areas on the planet rich with wildlife.
+Along the way you will be encountering elephant, lion, buffalo, hippo, crocodile and more while camping along the edges of the Delta.
+By seeing and experiencing these areas from different views, you will gain a different perspective of the wildlife and flora of the system.
+From here, you will follow the waters as they flood down the Boteti river and disappear into the famous Kalahari basin.
+You will see how this precious resource provides life during the dry season, before making your way to the wet season wildlife ranges of the Makgadikgadi Pans National Park.
+Here you will explore one of the largest salt pans in the world.
 You will have numerous learning engagements en route to understand this dynamic system and hands-on experiences throughout to help you learn several field research methods for monitoring biodiversity and implementing mitigation strategies for Human-Wildlife Coexistence.

 Throughout the 3-week course, you will be gaining valuable field experience while meeting and learning from many different researchers, NGOs, and wildlife managers.
 The course will equip you with the ability to apply appropriate research techniques to field studies.
 Overviews of wildlife ecology, behavior, conservation and research theory are included throughout the course, coordinated by Wildtrax Explorations.
-The course includes both scientific and social aspects to data collection to prepare you for your interactions with wildlife, communities and different cultures.
-You will have a workbook to guide your learning while also have training sessions on many different research and monitoring methodologies so you fully understand their applications, along with completing mini-field projects using the skills you have acquired.
+The course includes both scientific and social aspects to data collection, to prepare you for your interactions with wildlife, communities and different cultures.
+You will have a workbook to guide your learning while also have training sessions on many different research and monitoring methodologies so you fully understand their application.

-DAY 17 – 20: Change of scenery from the dry season resource of the Delta waters to the wet season resources of the Makgadikgadi Pans, one of the largest saltpan systems in the world.
-Although you will be visiting the pans during the dry season, you will gain an appreciation for the vital role it plays in the functional ecosystem of northern Botswana.
-Here you will learn about the migratory routes, corridor systems and the effects of fences throughout Botswana.
-Here you will also have a play day in the vast pans full of Meerkat adventures, quad biking, horseback safaris and more.
+DAY 17 – 20: Change of scenery from the dry season resource of the lush Delta waters to the wet season resources of the Makgadikgadi Pans, one of the largest salt-pan systems in the world.
+Although you will be visiting the pans during the dry season, you will gain an appreciation for the vital role it plays in the functional ecosystem on northern Botswana.
+Here you will learn about the migratory routes, corridor systems and the effects of fences throughout Botswana….and lets not forget the day with Meerkats!

 FIELD RESEARCH METHODOLOGIES TRAINING